Pilgrimage to Pentecost

 Fr Stephen Langridge

-Week 6/Pentecost Saturday 7 June - Archdiocesan Jubilee Celebration Mass - Archbishop John Wilson
+Week 6/Pentecost Saturday 7 June - Archdiocesan Jubilee Celebration Mass - Archbishop John Wilson - in-person.
+Video to be released later.

 More on the Pilgrimage to Pentecost